Emily Garland -Regina Humane Society Education and Training Coordinator

 As the creator and chair of the Regina Humane Society’s Behaviour Team, Emily has been an instrumental part of developing in-shelter behaviour modification programs and outgoing transfer programs to see more dogs receive the behavioural help they need through the Regina Humane Society.
 Since it’s inception, the program has decreased behavioural-based euthanasia by 40%.
 As of April 2019, due to the growing demands of the Training Program, Emily is now running the Training Department Full-Time and has left the Behaviour Team in highly capable hands.

-Emily has designed each of the Regina Humane Society classes from scratch, developing curriculums for everything from Foundations to Behaviour Modifcation of Leash Reactivity to various sport classes including agility, nosework and tricks.
+Emily has designed each of the Regina Humane Society classes from scratch, developing curriculum for everything from Foundations to Behaviour Modifcation of Leash Reactivity to various sport classes including agility, nosework and tricks.

 Despite the many classes she teaches each semester, her specialty lies in Behaviour Modification.
 Throughout the city, her Leash Reactivity classes in particular have become well known for helping dogs and owners live less stressful, less reactive lives.
 Whether through Basic, Behaviour or Sport classes her goal is a more connected, patient and playful relationship between humans and their dogs.